dmbarbour/wikilon/docs/AwelonLang.md

             [(def of foo)](~foo) => [foo]
             and arity annotations

 The arity annotation `(a3)` defers further expansion of the `[[F]z]` result.
 The `(~z)` annotation supports aesthetic presentation and preserves accelerated performance across serialization.
-I recommend that readers unfamiliar or uncomfortable with fixpoint step through evaluation of `[X][F]z` by hand a few times to grasp its behavior.
+Readers unfamiliar or uncomfortable with fixpoint may benefit from evaluating `[X][F]z` by hand a few times to grasp its behavior.

-*Note:* Fixpoint is notoriously difficult for humans to grok.
-It is also awkward to use, with tacit style doing no favors here.
-Use of *named locals* does help (see below), but we'll want to build useful loop and [generator](https://en.wikipedia.org/wiki/Generator_%28computer_programming%29) abstractions above fixpoint - folds, sorts, collections oriented functions, etc..
+*Note:* Fixpoint is notoriously difficult for humans to grok and awkward to use by hand.
+Use of *Editable Views* and especially *named locals* can help, potentially hiding the fixpoint.
+Even better is to hide most loops behind various collections or stream processing abstractions.

 ## Memoization